 Aphids and cucumber beetles spread the cucumber mosaic virus, so controlling them is important.
 Early in the season, cover the plants with floating row covers.
 You'll need to remove the covers by early summer to allow pollination, but they will offer young plants protection early in the growing season.
 For pest control, after you uncover the plants, spray them with a ready-to-use insecticidal soap, following all label directions.
 Spray on a still, windless day and repeat every two weeks as needed.

 Other Cucumber Crises

 While the cucumber mosaic virus is the biggie, several other issues can cause yellow, wilted plant leaves and small cucumbers with an orange or yellow color.
 These include bacterial wilt and fungal problems.
 Striped cucumber beetles spread bacterial wilt and are best controlled with the same floating row covers used to discourage aphids.
 Later in the season, handpick the beetles off the plants when you see them.
 This is a much safer alternative than pesticides since you'll want to know your cucumbers are chemical-free and safe to eat.

 Fungal disorders are best controlled by keeping air flowing through your crop.
-Space your plants 8 to 15 inches apart and avoiding wetting the foliage when watering.
+Space your plants eight to 15 inches apart and avoid wetting the foliage when watering.
 Growing plants on trellises also improves air circulation while keeping cucumbers up and off of moist soil.

-If you do experience disease problems, choose disease-resistant varieties next year and try again, "Marketmore 76" and "Fanfare" are two excellent options.
-Rotate your planting location every two years, as well.
+If you do experience disease problems, choose disease-resistant cultivars next year and try again, 'Marketmore 76' and 'Fanfare' are two excellent options.
+Rotate your planting location every three years, as well.
 Cucumber beetles can overwinter in your garden soil and easily find (and infect) your cucumbers again if you plant them in the same location.